ballerina-platform/ballerina-dev-website/learn/guides/ballerina-graphql-support.md

 ```bash
 bal graphql -i graphql.config1.yaml
 ```

-This will generate a Ballerina client stub (`client.bal`), a util file (`utils.bal`) for the relevant `utils` methods related to the client stub, and a schema file (`types.bal`) for the configured GraphQL schema.
 The above command can be run from anywhere on the execution path.
 It is not mandatory to run it from within a Ballerina project.

+This will generate the files below.

+1. `client.bal` - Ballerina client stub
+2. `utils.bal` - util file for the relevant `utils` methods related to the client stub
+3. `types.bal`- schema file for the configured GraphQL schema

 >**Note:** If the GraphQL API contains an authentication mechanism, add the extensions section in the GraphQL config file with the relevant tokens and headers.
 In this scenario, it is mandatory to configure the schema section with the web URL of the GraphQL schema as shown below.